 Community member includes volunteers, visitors, unpaid service providers, and tenants.

-Contractor includes anyone involved in a contracted relationship with the District, including vendors and service providers.
+Contractor includes anyone involved in a contracted relationship with the Division, including vendors and service providers.

 Personal injury is physical or psychological injury to an individual that can be of short or long duration.